kkumyk/food-pairings-app/README.md

 2. Add a function that allows to delete favourite recipes from the "Favourites" tab.
 At the moment it is only possible from the "Food Pairings" tab.
 3. Add a component that lists food pairing combinations for the user to choose from.
 This option should not replace the search function but complement it.
 4. Dockerise the application.
+5. Notify the user where no food pairings were found.
 </details>

 ## Prerequisites